Back to Main FAQs

 • How does the lottery process work?

-All applicants entered into the drawing will be listed in order drawn within their congressional district.
-Prior to awarding licenses, the Department will review the applications in the order drawn.
-In the case that an application is denied or an applicant does not accept an awarded license, the next eligible applicant in that congressional district will be awarded the license.
+All applicants entered in the drawing will be listed in the order drawn within their congressional district.
+Prior to awarding licenses, the department will review the applications in the order drawn.
+In the case that an application is denied, or an applicant does not accept an awarded license, the next eligible applicant in that congressional district will be awarded the license.

 • Can I submit multiple microbusiness applications to improve my chances in the lottery?

-• The results are listed on the Department’s home page.
-The results include a list of the drawing order for each congressional district and license type, including: the application ID, applicant entity name, and address of the proposed facility location for each microbusiness dispensary and microbusiness wholesale applicant.
+• Random drawing results will be posted to the Department website as soon as they are available and will include a list of the drawing order for each congressional district and license type, including: the application ID, applicant entity name, and address of the proposed facility location for each microbusiness dispensary and microbusiness wholesale applicant.
+Once the subsequent review period is complete, winners of licenses will be notified by email using the designated contact provided in the application.

 • If my application was among the first drawn applications in a congressional district, does that mean I am guaranteed a license?

-• What happens if one of the first drawn applications selected in the drawing is determined to not meet the application requirements necessary to receive a microbusiness license?
+• What happens if one of the top drawn applications selected in the drawing is determined to not meet the application requirements necessary to receive a microbusiness license?

 • If a drawn application is found to not meet application requirements, the next application from the drawing list will be reviewed.
 A denial notice containing the reasons for the denial will be issued to applicants determined to not meet application requirements.
 Any denied applicant may seek review of the denial through the Administrative Hearing Commission or may request a refund of the application fee.

-• Please see this FAQ.
-The Department is required to determine whether the first drawn applicants in the lottery meet application requirements prior to issuing a microbusiness license.
+• The Department is required to determine whether the top drawn applicants in the lottery meet application requirements prior to issuing a microbusiness license.
+Applications will be reviewed as quickly as possible.
+Please see this FAQ for additional information.

 Fees and Refunds